amberarchive/C-BikeShare/README.md

 ## Explorations & Findings:
 ### Size & data type:
-Looking at the Storage info, I easily see there are 5,663,942 rows, with 13 variables accordingly as below:
+There are 5,663,942 rows, with 13 variables accordingly as below:

 | Field name    | Type |
 | ------------- | ------------- |